 You’ve likely heard about open access, and open data, and maybe open peer review.
 These are components of the open science movement.
 Open science calls for opening up many aspects of scientific research to the public, to help make science more of a public enterprise.

 The UNH Dimond Library has research guides that provide information about open science and open data, and open access.

-The UNH Responsible Conduct of Research and Scholarly Activity (RCR) Committee announces the availability of training in the ethical and responsible conduct of research.
-This training meets the National Science Foundation’s (NSF) and the National Institute of Food and Agriculture’s (NIFA) RCR training requirement, and is open to any member of the UNH community.
-While it is primarily directed at...
+This is a reminder that the UNH Responsible Conduct of Research and Scholarly Activity (RCR) Committee is holding training in the ethical and responsible conduct of research on Friday, February 19, 2016.
+This training meets the National Science Foundation’s (NSF) and the National Institute of Food and Agriculture’s (NIFA) RCR training requirement, and is open to any member of the UNH community....